mhtnlab/mhtnlab.com/content/posts/05-06-2024__Welcome-to-MHTN-Lab.md

 ## Welcome to MHTN Lab!

 Greetings and salutations!
 You've stumbled upon my own personal enclave in the digital realm (I guess it's yours too now).
 At MHTN Lab, I document my ongoing voyage of learning, exploration, and passions.
 It's great to have you here as we embark on this journey together.
-It's gonna be awesome!

 ### About MHTN Lab

 I started MHTN lab on the 5th of June, 2024 as a creative outlet for my study, and to hold myself accountable.
-The world has been very generous to me; consider this my way of giving back.
-Join me as I share all that I learn this journey we call life.
+Join me as I share all that I learn on this journey we call life.
+Consider this my way of giving back.

 P.S.
-Shout out to Dennis Devey of [Roppers](https://www.roppers.org) - I would have never started this without you dude!
-Thanks for the inspiration and all that you do!
+Shout out to Dennis Devey of [Roppers](https://www.roppers.org)!
+Thanks for the inspiration and all that you do.

 ### Future Plans

 I intend on sharing my knowledge in the form of college and industry standard courses, all for free, without collecting any data or targeting you with advertising.
-Did I mention there won't be any ads?
-Seriously, no ads, tracking or data collection.

-Rest assured, I have no intention of selling out, as I believe this is my calling - a better, more private, and digitally secure world for all.
+Rest assured, I have no intention of selling out.
+This is my calling.

+Join me in building a better, more private, and digitally secure world for all.
+It's gonna be awesome!